asvid/asvid.github.io/_posts/2021-08-22-kotlin-command-pattern.md

 # Summary
 The `Command` is one of my favorite patterns, most of the time I have used it with some form of `CommandProcessor`.
 It perfectly encapsulates the request and allows it to be moved and reused.
 It facilitates refactoring because it is easy to replace one command with another, or to change the internal implementation without affecting the clients of it.

 Command objects can contain a method to undo the changes they made.
 This is done by keeping the state of the `Receiver` before executing the command, or by executing the command with opposite parameters.
-Undoed commands can be put on a separate buffer, which allows them to be redone if necessary.
+Reverted commands can be put on a separate buffer, which allows them to be redone if necessary.

 ## Pros
-- **encapsulation** - whole logic and method calls required to perform the task are inside a single object with generic and simple interface.
-It allows to queue execution, reuse code, simple testing and refactorization.
+- **encapsulation** - the whole logic and method calls required to perform the task are inside a single object with generic and simple interface.
+It allows queueing execution, reusing code, simple testing and refactorization.
-- **dynamic behavior change** - passing command objects enables changing behavior of the `Invoker` in runtime, i.e. when application config is updated remotely
+- **dynamic behavior change** - passing command objects enables changing behavior of the `Invoker` in the runtime, i.e. when application config is updated remotely
 - **multiple calls in one** - instead of calling multiple methods of a few `Receivers`, a single `Command` can be created that will do all that
 - **undo/redo** - this pattern naturally allows to undo and redo set of instructions
 - **simple extending** - adding new `Command` doesn't influence previous ones, or the calling `Invoker`

 ## Cons
-- **many similar classes** - depending on situation, using the `Command` pattern may cause having multiple classes with single line difference
+- **many similar classes** - depending on the situation, using the `Command` pattern may cause having multiple classes with single line difference
-- **premature complication** - using this pattern too early may end up with single `Command` class used in one oplace, but surrounded with additional interfaces, `CommandProcessor`, etc.
+- **premature complication** - using this pattern too early might end up with single `Command` class used in one place, but surrounded with additional interfaces, `CommandProcessor`, etc.